 “We have a feed of data that is relayed off the car in real time and we’re using that to make decisions about tyre choices, pit stops, the driver’s performance and the car,” said Smith.

 “We’re running simulations throughout the race to see what would be the best strategy because it’s not just a case of the car being the fastest on the track, you need to have a strategy in place to get ahead during pit stops and that sort of thing requires a reasonable amount of compute power.”

 The Vblock 200 the company uses is two to three years old and is “hardly stressed” by the hundreds of virtual machines it is used to run during a typical race, said Smith.
 Even so, the company is floating the idea of replacing it with one of VCE’s lighter-weight and soon-to-be launched 2U VxRail appliances.

 The latter is being mooted by VCE as a mid-market or enterprise branch office play, and features virtualisation, compute, storage and data protection capabilities all in a single converged infrastructure package.

 “It is an appliance that has been specifically engineered with the VMware software stack embedded into it, and is designed to complement the existing portfolio of VCE products,” said Nigel Moulten, chief technology officer of VCE.

 The appliances come equipped with licenses for VMware vSphere, vCentre Server and VMware Virtual SAN, as well as EMC’s virtual machine disaster recovery software RecoverPoint.

-“We can ship a mix of solid state disk and traditional spinning media, as part of it, and it has four open lots where users can put the appropriate compute and memory configuration that they want,” Moulten added.
+“We can ship a mix of solid state disk and traditional spinning media, as part of it, and it has four open lots where users can put the appropriate compute and configuration that they want,” Moulten added.